FALL 2024 Travel Course Offerings

 Over the past few decades, sustainability has become a movement in the visual arts, shifting from a purely ecological to a larger cultural context and covering a vast range of ecological, economic, political, moral and ethical concerns.
 Sustainable art is usually distinguished from earlier movements like environmental art in that it advocates issues in sustainability, like ecology, social justice, non-violence and grassroots democracy.
 This studio course will approach sustainability and artistic practice from a number of viewpoints and modalities.
 In addition to providing a general introduction to sustainability in the arts and the evolving role of the arts in today's society, students will engage in creative projects, presentations and papers on current social issues and/or environmental concerns (including for example the use of sustainable materials, recycling materials, community outreach, local environmental and sustainability initiatives).
 During the travel period, students will have the opportunity to see exhibitions and to visit institutions, organizations and artists who are concerned with sustainability and related issues.
 This part of the course may also involve a creative project that seeks to envisage art as a catalyst to stimulate discourse and foster change.
 There is a studio fee for art supplies for the on-campus part of the course.
 NOTE: This Academic Travel course carries a supplemental fee: CHF 400 (for students invoiced in CHF) or USD 475 (for students invoiced in USD).

-No one-credit courses schedule for FALL 2024
+No one-credit courses are scheduled for FALL 2024.

 IS FRANKLIN